-In recent decades, there has been renewed debate over whether the planet's natural resources can adequately provide for a growing human population.
-For example, in 1972 the book The Limits to Growth predicted that without significant policy changes resource scarcity and increasing pollution would lead to declines in global food production, GDP, and population starting around 2020.4 Although none of these predictions have come to pass so far, global environmental problems including climate change have grown much more pressing, indicating that the kind of crisis predicted in Limits to Growth cannot simply be dismissed.5

-Recall from our discussion in Chapter 15 (Figure 15.2) that global food production, economic activity, and energy production have all grown at a faster rate than population.
-Thus it is reasonable to state that, on average, people are better fed and wealthier; and have more access to energy than at any time in the past.
-However, such improvements in living standards have come at a cost of a degraded environment.
-In Figure 16.1, we graph global carbon dioxide emissions for the same time period (1961 to 2017).
-We see that carbon dioxide (CO_2) emissions are now about four times higher than they were in 1961, and are continuing to grow.
-Nearly all scientists agree that CO_2 emissions are the most significant cause of human-induced climate change.
-The increasing trend of CO_2 emissions aligns with increases in other environmental impacts, such as water pollution, deforestation, and habitat degradation.
+In recent decades, there has been renewed concern of the environmental impacts associated with the growth of the human population and economy.
+On the positive side, recall from our discussion in Chapter 15 (Figure 15.1) that global food production, economic activity, and energy production have all grown at a faster rate than population.
+Thus, it is reasonable to state that, on average, people are better fed, wealthier, and have more access to energy than at any time in the past.
+But in many respects such improvements in living standards have come at a cost of a degraded environment, including deforestation, air and water pollution, depletion of fisheries and water supplies, and climate change.

-Figure 16.1 Key Global Trends, 1961-2017

-Sources: World Bank, World Development Indicators; U.S. Energy Information Administration, International Energy Statistics; U.N.
-Food and Agriculture Organization, FAOSTAT; International Energy Agency, World Energy Balances; Organization of the Petroleum Exporting Countries, Annual Statistical Bulletin, 2018; BP, Statistical Review of World Energy, 2019.

-climate change: long-term changes in global climate, including warmer temperatures, changing precipitation patterns, more extreme weather events, and rising sea levels

 A central challenge of the twenty-first century is to transition to a more sustainable global economy-one that is more reliant on renewable energy, generates less waste, and respects ecological limits.
 We now turn to a summary of five key environmental issues that will need to be addressed if we are to make significant progress toward sustainability: